 More than 100 years of racing

 The Monte Carlo models pay tribute to more than a century long ŠKODA motorsport history.
 The Czech brand took part in the ‘Monte’ for the first time in 1936.
-The ŠKODA Popular drove straight up to the winners’ podium, taking second and third prizes in its category.
-To celebrate this achievement, ŠKODA offered a special edition of their Monte Carlo coupé during late 1930s.
+The ŠKODA Popular drove straight up to the winners’ podium, taking the second and third prizes in its category.
+To celebrate this achievement, ŠKODA offered a special edition of their Monte Carlo coupé during the late 1930s.

 With ŠKODA OCTAVIA WRC, presented in 1999, the factory entered for the first time into the top tier of the World Rally Championship (WRC).
-The OCTAVIA WRC achieved the greatest success in the world’s toughest long-distance rally, the Safari Rally in Kenya: The German factory driver Armin Schwarz along with his co‑driver Manfred Hiemer took an excellent third place in 2001.
+The OCTAVIA WRC achieved the greatest success in the world’s toughest long-distance rally, the Safari Rally in Kenya.
+The German factory driver Armin Schwarz along with his co‑driver Manfred Hiemer took an excellent third place in 2001.

 The real winner – Fabia R5 evo proves its qualities on the track.
-Just like in the days of company founders, cars from Mladá Boleslav once again stand for outstanding performance, reliability and durability... virtues every driver of ŠKODA car can enjoy.
+Just like in the days of the company founders, cars from Mladá Boleslav once again stand for outstanding performance, reliability and durability... virtues every driver of any ŠKODA car can enjoy.